boldflight/BibleConverter/test_EPUB/output/ezek.md

 [12] He said to me, “Do you see, son of man, what the elders of the house of Israel are doing in the dark, each in the chamber of his idolatrous images?
 For they think, ‘The **Lord** does not see us!
 The **Lord** has abandoned the land!’”
 [13] He said to me, “You will see them practicing even greater abominations!”

-[14] Then he brought me to the entrance of the north gate of the **Lord’**s house.
+[14] Then he brought me to the entrance of the north gate of the **Lord**'s house.
 I noticed women sitting there weeping for Tammuz.
 [15] He said to me, “Do you see this, son of man?
 You will see even greater abominations than these!”

-[16] Then he brought me to the inner court of the **Lord’**s house.
-Right there at the entrance to the **Lord’**s temple, between the porch and the altar, were about twenty-five men with their backs to the **Lord’**s temple, facing east—they were worshiping the sun toward the east!
+[16] Then he brought me to the inner court of the **Lord**'s house.
+Right there at the entrance to the **Lord**'s temple, between the porch and the altar, were about twenty-five men with their backs to the **Lord**'s temple, facing east—they were worshiping the sun toward the east!

 [17] He said to me, “Do you see, son of man?
 Is it a trivial thing that the house of Judah commits these abominations they are practicing here?
 For they have filled the land with violence and provoked me to anger still further.
 Look, they are putting the branch to their nose!
 [18] Therefore I will act with fury!
 My eye will not pity them nor will I spare them.
 When they have shouted in my ears, I will not listen to them.”